BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Senior**

-  For starters, that's not valid :any:`JSON`.
+  For starters, that's not valid `JSON`.
 The output would be something like:

   .. code-block:: console